 Vincent Van Gogh – the famous Dutchman once said “There are two ways of thinking about painting, how not to do it and how to do it: how to do it – with much drawing and little color; how not to do it – with much color and little drawing.”
 His painting are easily recognized by the swirly brush strokes, vivid colors and great composition.
 He was a struggling artist who only became famous after his time.
 His experiences of handling his suffering and pain as well as his ability to see beauty in the everything is what make Van Gogh one of my favorite artists.
-We have been to the Van Gogh Museum in Amsterdam where his famous Sun flower painting resides and also seen his works in Musee d’Orsay, Paris – but to visit the place where he was admitted for treatment but yet painted more than 100 of his masterpieces is whole different experience!
+We have been to the Van Gogh Museum in Amsterdam where his famous Sun flower painting resides and also seen his works in Musee d’Orsay, Paris – but to visit the Van Gogh Asylum where he was admitted for treatment but yet painted more than 100 of his masterpieces is whole different experience!

 Van Gogh voluntarily admitted himself to the asylum of St. Paul de Mausole near Saint-Rémy in the Provence region of Southern France, after an incident in Arles in December 1888 in which Van Gogh cut off part of his left ear.
 Saint-Paul, which began as an Augustine monastery in the 12th century, was converted into an asylum in the 19th century.
 It is located in an area of cornfields, vineyards and olive trees at the time run by a former naval doctor, Dr. Théophile Peyron.
 Theo arranged for two small rooms, adjoining cells with barred windows.
 The second was to be used as a studio.